-It is almost universally accepted by economists of all persuasions that capitalism's current neoliberal economic structure has yielded slower growth than capitalism's previous post WWII economic structure.
-In a Marxist framework, growth is dialectically related to investment, as both a cause and an effect.
+T IS ALMOST UNIVERSALLY ACCEPTED by economists of all persuasions that capitalism's current neoliberal1 economic structure has yielded slower growth than capitalism's previous post-World War II economic structure.2 In a Marxist framework, growth is dialectically related to investment, as both cause and effect.
 Investment in turn is similarly dialectically related to the rate of profit.

 Marxists and many other economists consider the rate of profit to be both a key determinant and an indicator of the health of a capitalist economy.

 In a previous work (Bakir and Campbell, 2009) we carefully empirically documented a result that is also widely accepted by many Marxists, that the rate of profit3 has been lower in the neoliberal period than in the previous period.
 This is one important structural cause (again, as well as an effect) of the lower rate of growth.
-The purpose of this brief essay is to consider another structural cause of the slower growth.
+The purpose of this brief essay is to consider another structural cause of the slower growth that occurred.

-Marx's opus work on Capitalism, Capital, is well known for weaving together two different approaches to the description of capitalism, its historical/descriptive passages, and its logical/theoretical passages.
+Marx's opus, Capital, is well known for weaving together two different approaches to the description of capitalism: its historical/ descriptive passages, and its logical/theoretical passages.
 A bare-bones presentation of the part of the logical/theoretical structure that is relevant to this paper is as follows.
-Workers create more value in production than the part of it that they receive back in wages, the value of labor power.
+Workers create more value in production than the part they receive back in wages, the value of labor power.
 The rest of the value that they create is divided into two parts.
-One part is used to replace the values consumed in production, constant capital.
-The other part is expropriated from them by the owners of capital, surplus value.
+One is used to replace the values consumed in production, constant capital.
+The other is expropriated from them by the owners of capital, surplus value.
 A large part of the surplus value is then thrown back into the circuits of capital as new capital, as value seeking self-expansion in the process of expanded reproduction.
-The goal of the capitalist system, whether described as the goal of the dominant agents in the system, the capitalists, or as the goal of the system itself, its law of motion, is described by Marx frequently in two different ways.
-These are closely related but not entirely equivalent - the drive for profits, or the self-expansion of capital (accumulation).
+The goal of the capitalist system - of the dominant agents in the system, the capitalists, or of the system itself, its law of motion - is described by Marx frequently in two different ways, which are closely related but not entirely equivalent: the drive for profits, or the self-expansion of capital (accumulation).

-In numerous descriptive passages Marx made clear that he was well aware that not all the surplus value appropriated by the capitalists is thrown back into expanded circuits of capital.
-His attack on the "Abstinence Theory" in Capital, Volume 1, Chapter 24, section 3 (1996[1867], p.
-587 ff.) was an extended presentation of this point.
-For the purpose of his logical/theoretical presentation of the capitalist mode of production, however, it was not necessary to engage in any extended investigation of 'capitalist personal consumption.'
-As long as this remained a minor part of the use of the expropriated surplus value it would not have important effects on the dynamics of the system.
-In fact, even if it was a sizable part of the total use (which it wasn't), as long as it remained a relatively constant share of the total surplus value its only effect on the dynamics of capitalism would be to generate a slower rate of accumulation than if it did not exist.
+Marx was well aware that not all the surplus value appropriated by the capitalists is thrown back into expanded circuits of capital.
+His attack on the "Abstinence Theory" in Capital, I, Chapter 24, section 3 (1996, 587ff) was an extended presentation of this point.
+For the purpose of his logical/theoretical presentation of the capitalist mode of production, however, it was not necessary to engage in any extended investigation of "capitalist personal consumption."
+So long as this remained a minor part of the use of the expropriated surplus value, it would not have important effects on the dynamics of the system.
+In fact, even if it had been a sizable part of the total surplus, as long as its share remained relatively constant its only effect on the

-1 Three recent Marxist book-length treatments of neoliberalism that discuss the difference of its nature from the previous post WWII capitalist economic structure are Glynn (2006), Harvey (2005) and Duménil and Levy (2004).
+1 Three recent Marxist book-length treatments of neoliberalism that distinguish it from the previous period are Glyn, 2006; Harvey, 2005; and Duménil and Levy, 2004.

 2 This is true in both First and Third World countries.
 The only significant exception to this is China, which has pursued non-neoliberal policies in the neoliberal period.

-3 The paper only considered the U.S. economy.
+3 The paper only considered the U. S. economy.